alerycserrania/COMP47750-project-fakenews-api/README.md

 ## Requirements

 - Python 3.6+
-- Hadoop 3+ running at in pseudo or fully distributed mode
+- Hadoop 3+ running in pseudo or fully distributed mode
 - A MySQL Database

 ## Installation